alanarazi7/TabSTAR/README.md

 You can also try other names models supported by `do_baseline.py` (check the script for details).

-### License

-This work is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ### Citation

 If you use TabSTAR in your research, please cite: